 - The Academy's training centre is based on the outskirts of Market Harborough.

-- Academy fixtures are digitally recorded and player performance and decision making are analysed by the coaching team.
+- Many Academy fixtures are digitally recorded and player performance and decision making are analysed by the coaching team.

 - Footage obtained can also be distributed to professional clubs for the purpose of securing player trials.